Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Building a Massive Podcast Dataset

 \subsection{Prosodic Feature Extraction}

 In addition to textual content, podcast audio contains rich information about how a speaker is communicating.
-To obtain this additional information, we use the openSMILE toolkit \citep{EybenOpenSMILE} focusing on a subset of the eGEMAPS feature set \citep{eyben2015geneva}.
-In particular, we extract the fundamental frequency (F0), the first formant (F1), the first four Mel Frequency Cepstral Coefficients (MFCCs 1-4). \textbf{F0} is related to vocal pitch, and captures the lowest frequency of oscillations of a voiced sound.
+To obtain this additional information, we use the openSMILE toolkit \citep{EybenOpenSMILE}, which is widely used for audio feature extraction in scientific publications.\footnote{\url{https://www.audeering.com/research/opensmile/}} We focus on a subset of the eGEMAPS feature set \citep{eyben2015geneva}; in particular, we extract the fundamental frequency (F0), the first formant (F1), and the first four Mel Frequency Cepstral Coefficients (MFCCs 1-4).
+Each features was chosen for its relevance to sociolinguistic phenomena.

+\textbf{F0} is related to vocal pitch, and captures the lowest frequency of oscillations of a voiced sound.
 In addition to varying across speakers, speakers manipulate this frequency in speaking, such as to mark emphasis or questions.
 Formants capture additional resonances or harmonics, with \textbf{F1} being commonly associated with vowel pronunciation.
 It has been further employed to describe variation in speakers' dialect, sex, and age \cite{hagiwara1997, kent2018}.
-Finally, \textbf{MFCCs} are features designed to capture the short-term power spectrum of sounds, and can be used in concert with other features to measure general vocal characteristics for a number of downstream tasks such as emotion recognition \cite{luengo2005}.
-Because openSMILE measures these features at a high frequency, with correspondingly large storage requirements, we collapse these to token-level metrics, keeping the mean of each feature over the course of each word.
+Finally, \textbf{MFCCs} are features designed to capture the short-term power spectrum of sounds, and can be used in concert with other features to measure general vocal characteristics for a number of downstream tasks such as emotion recognition \cite{luengo2005}. openSMILE measures these features at a high frequency which incurs a large storage requirement; therefore, we collapse these to the token-level, keeping the mean of each feature over each word's duration.